top of page

 Understand Your Space’s Lighting

 Lighting plays a huge role in how paint colours appear.
 Natural light shows the truest colour, while artificial lighting can alter its appearance.
 North-facing rooms often bring out cooler tones, while south-facing rooms enhance warmer hues.
-Before committing, test paint samples at different times of the day to see how the colour reacts to both sunlight and artificial light.

 Consider the Room’s Purpose and Mood